Cosmological memory effect in scalar-tensor theories: Cosmological scalar memory effect

 \section{Cosmological scalar memory effect}

 In our idealized case in which GWs are produced due to the particle-like sources with energy-momentum tensor \eqref{EMT-P-J}, the memory effect is characterized by the ``existence of first derivative of the delta functions'' in the components of the Riemann tensor \cite{Tolish:2016ggo}.
-The electric components of the Riemann tensor up to the linear order in scalar perturbations \eqref{Pert-gravity} are given by
+The electric components of the Riemann tensor up to the linear order in tensor and scalar perturbations \eqref{Pert-gravity} are given by

-where we have defined the Bardeen potentials
+where we have defined the Bardeen potentials \cite{Bardeen:1980kt}

-The electric components of the Riemann tensor \eqref{Riemann-E} include $\partial^2_\eta\zeta$ while they do not include $\partial_\eta^2\delta{Q}$.
-The later does not provide any first derivative of the delta function \cite{Tolish:2016ggo} and our aim is here to show that the former does include first derivative of the delta function.
+For the tensor perturbations, the electric components of the Riemann tensor \eqref{Riemann-E} obviously include $\partial^2_\eta h_{ij}$ which provides first derivative of the delta function and, therefore, tensor memory effect shows up \cite{Tolish:2016ggo}.
+For the scalar perturbations, \eqref{Riemann-E} include $\partial^2_\eta\zeta$ while they do not include $\partial_\eta^2\delta{Q}$.
+The later does not provide any first derivative of the delta function and our aim is here to show that, similarly to $\partial^2_\eta h_{ij}$, the former $\partial^2_\eta\zeta$ does include first derivative of the delta function.

 Up to here, we have presented all results in the Einstein frame while to interpret the results we need to go back to the Jordan frame.
 In the unitary gauge $\delta\varphi=0$, which we have implemented in \eqref{unitary-gauge}, based on \eqref{CT}, we can simply use conformal transformation ${\tilde g}_{\mu\nu} = {\bar F}^{-1} { g}_{\mu\nu}$ where only background value of conformal factor ${\bar F}$ is considered.
 The line element for the background \eqref{BG-gravity-C} takes the following form